silviazia/Homework-3-4/.ipynb_checkpoints/README-checkpoint.md

 ### Conduct Quantitative Analysis

-Below we analyzed the data to see if any of the portfolios outperform the stock market (i.e., the S&P TSX 60).
+Analyze the data to see if any of the portfolios outperform the stock market (i.e., the S&P TSX 60).

 #### Performance Analysis

 1. Calculate and plot daily returns of all portfolios.

 2. Calculate and plot cumulative returns for all portfolios.
 Does any portfolio outperform the S&P TSX 60?
-Does any portfolio outperform the S&P TSX 60?**

-Yes, `Algo 1` followed by `BERKSHIRE HATHAWAY INC`.

 #### Risk Analysis